Edward F. Rakow

 Edward F. Rakow (August 30, 1861 – September 2, 1942) was a member of the Wisconsin State Assembly.

 Biography

-Rakow was born on August 30, 1861 in Burlington, Wisconsin.
+Rakow was born on August 30, 1861, in Burlington, Wisconsin.

 Career

-Rakow was officially elected to the Assembly in 1903 in a special election.
+Rakow was elected to the Assembly in 1903 in a special election.
 The special election was needed due to a tie with John H. Kamper in the original election in 1902.
 Additionally, Rakow was mayor, postmaster, clerk and an alderman of Burlington.
 He was a Democrat.